 - Pop is the most common music genre in Europe, enjoyed by people of all ages for its easy listening and attractive rhythm, while rock and hip-hop also have their own fan base.

 - Vienna is considered one of the music centers of the world, with concerts, operas, and music halls being a common sight.
-On the other hand, Western Europeans are also the center of international music competitions.
+On the other hand, Western Europeans are also the center of international music competitions such as Spanish music.

 - Europe has a rich history of classical music dating back to medieval times, mostly in Western Europe with many renowned composers hailing from the continent.

-- Europe is also a hub for tribal music, with many traditional and folk music festivals held throughout the year, showcasing the diverse cultural heritage of the continent.
+- Europe is also a hub for tribal music, with many traditional and folk music festivals held throughout the year, showcasing the diverse cultural heritage of the continent like Italian music.

 SEE ALSO Your most Popular Questions Answered about Italian Music